Open-Models-Startup/docs-vite/docs/platform/webcontainers/project-config.md

   </tr>
 </table>

-StackBlitz automatically installs npm dependencies when opening a project.
+OpenModels automatically installs npm dependencies when opening a project.

 To disable this behavior, set `installDependencies` to `false`.